Is My Horse Getting Too Much Iron in Daily Gold or Redmond Rock?

 • Cobalt (Co)

-According to the Minerals Education Coalition, iron is the fourth most abundant element in Earth’s crust.
-Iron is essential for horses to make hemoglobin, a protein in red blood cells that carries oxygen from the lungs to muscles and tissues throughout their bodies.
-Iron also produces myoglobin, a protein in the muscle cells that stores and delivers oxygen.
-Without iron, horses will become anemic.
+For horses, iron takes center stage in the production of hemoglobin, an essential protein in red blood cells that carries oxygen from the lungs to muscles and tissues throughout their bodies.
+Iron also contributes to the synthesis of myoglobin, a protein within muscle cells responsible for storing and delivering oxygen.
+Without iron, horses will become anemic, potentially compromising health and performance.

 How Much Iron Do Horses Need?

-The NRC recommends horses eat 2% of their body weight per day in forage.
-That means an average 1,300-pound horse should eat around 12 kilograms (26 pounds) of feed per day.
-So doing the calculation, an average-sized horse's iron requirement is approximately 600 milligrams per day, with the range extending from 500 to 1,200 milligrams.
+• Daily Feed Requirement: The NRC recommends horses consume 2% of their body weight in forage each day.
+That means an average 1,300-pound horse should eat around 12 kilograms (26 pounds) of feed daily.

 This kind of variation in the literature is normal.
 Committee researchers at the NRC are from universities across the United States and review piles of data to establish the values they suggest.
-Notice that word, suggest.
-The NRC makes suggestions or recommendations rather than mandates because of the variation of results in studies from which they draw.
+Notice that word suggest.
+The NRC makes suggestions or recommendations rather than rigid mandates because of the variation of results in studies from which they draw.

-How to calculate iron in a supplement
+Iron for Horses - how to calculate iron in a supplementRedmond Rock/Crushed/Daily Red

 Daily Gold Stress Relief

-Mineral requirements are not an exact science, and the mineral interaction web is extremely complex.
-For example, research suggests iron maintains a close relationship with zinc, copper, and manganese.
-It's likely iron levels alone don't usually cause problems for horses as much as an imbalance of a group of minerals.
+For instance, research suggests iron maintains a close relationship with zinc, copper, and manganese.
+It's likely to conclude that iron levels alone don't usually cause problems for horses as much as an imbalance of a group of minerals.
 In short, iron needs to be balanced with other minerals to maintain good health.

 SHOP REDMOND PRODUCTS